bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 70°
+- 68°
-- Partly Cloudy
+- Overcast
-- 45% humidity
+- 48% humidity
-- 13 mph wind
+- 12 mph wind
-- 47% cloud cover
+- 100% cloud cover
 - 46 AQI 🟩
-- 0.87 inches of rain expected in the next 48 hours
+- 0.68 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>